Neues Museum Berlin

 Amazing

-The “New Museum” is one of the most spectacular museums in the world, not only for its unforgettable collection, but also for the incredible architecture.
+The “New Museum” is one of the most spectacular museums in the world, not only for its unforgettable collection but also for its incredible architecture.
 Each room is distinctive and surprising.

 We consider it the best museum in Berlin, along with the Pergamo Museum.